-Humanity & Inclusion works to develop an inclusive, sustainable and fair society which improves the quality of life of vulnerable people, including people with disabilities.
+HI works to develop an inclusive, sustainable and fair society which improves the quality of life of vulnerable people, including people with disabilities.

 Inclusive education, Senegal - Humanity & Inclusion | © J-J. Bernard / HI

 Senegal is a major economic power in West Africa, but its wealth is very unevenly distributed.
 A substantial percentage of the country's population lives in a situation of extreme poverty and people with disabilities are highly represented in this category.

-Furthermore, in the south of the country, in Casamance, the population still lives under the threat of anti-personnel landmines.
+The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the Convention on the Rights of Persons with Disabilities.
 However, there are still a lot of difficulties transposing the laws subsequently adopted into tangible political actions.
 People with disabilities in Senegal face barriers on a daily basis when trying to access health, education and employment services.
 Victims of discrimination, they continue to fight to have their fundamental rights upheld.

 The purpose of the convention is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.
 It also aims to promote their inherent dignity.